 Have you noticed dripping water or water stains surrounding your ducted air conditioner vents?
-So why is your air conditioner sweating?
+Found yourself wondering why is my aircon dripping water?

 Well, you’re not alone, many other Brisbane homeowners have the same problem during the most humid months of the year!
 It can be an extremely frustrating problem, but it helps to know the facts.
 We’ll explain what causes air conditioner sweating, why it hasn’t happened before, and the methods of prevention so you can feel at ease and say goodbye to those pesky water stains.